spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/spreadsheetdownload.md

+# Spreadsheet Deep Download

 This feature downloads data from the backend and converts it to a Spreadsheet file.
 In the future, the feature will allow users to upload data in order to update the data in the backend.

 The main difference between this feature and the integrated Spreadsheet Download is that it can download data from multiple entities at once.

 For example, if you have Orders and OrderItems, you can download both entities at once and the data will be structured in the Spreadsheet file in a way that allows for easy data updates and re-uploading.
 It is also possible to recursively download data from multiple entities indefinitely.

 - Orders
     - OrderItems